kashrtx/LiquidDrop/README.md

 └── LICENSE
 ```

-One file.
+The app code is still one file.
 That's the point.

 ## License